by Donald Marmara, Somatic Psychotherapist, Artarmon, Sydney

 Instead of labelling stress, anxiety and depression as illnesses, they are recognised as signposts to a richer and more fulfilling life.

-Some counsellors and psychotherapists have a predominantly theoretical training, others have trained more experientially.
+Some therapists have a predominantly theoretical training, others have trained more experientially.
 In my opinion a combination of experiential and theoretical training is ideal.

 What do you mean by Experiential?